[reading time: 8 minutes]

 vegan jewish bakery

-we will serve handmade baygls with a variety of shmirs: tofu cream cheese, hummus, mustard, peanut butter, vegan butter, and jam. toppings will include avocados, vegan cheeses, capers, onions, tomatoes, and vegan “lox”.
+we serve handmade baygls with a variety of shmirs: tofu cream cheese, hummus, mustard, peanut butter, vegan butter, and jam. toppings include avocados, vegan cheeses, capers, onions, tomatoes, and vegan “lox”.

-we’ll also make potato knishes, soups, khale (challah), and other delicious jewish vegan food. we’ll have some staples, and the menu will change to serve what’s in season.
+we also make potato knishes, soups, khale (challah), and other delicious jewish vegan food. we have some staples, and the menu changes to serve what’s in season.

 we want to disrupt the assumption that jewish = white and ashkenazi. part of this includes serving sephardi, mizrahi, and palestinian food, and promoting and hosting culturally varied jewish events. we also want to disentangle jewishness from zionism and the state of israel: we are proudly anti-zionist jews.

-the food will be entirely vegan so it is parve, and will be made by jews in a kashered space. we plan on getting kosher and halal certifications before opening.
+the food is entirely vegan so it is parve, and will be made by jews in a kashered space. we do not have kosher or halal certification at this time.

 accessibility, community support, & ethics

-this will be a space for the community rather than for profit. we want to be transparent with everything we do. our budget and accounting spreadsheets are public and viewable here. the café doesn’t exist as a physical space yet, but we’re actively planning how to make it as accessible as possible. see our accessibility page for more details.
+this is a space for the community rather than for profit. we want to be transparent with everything we do. our budget and accounting spreadsheets are public and viewable here. we’ve actively planned to make the café and our events as accessible as possible. see our accessibility page for more details.

 we are committed to using as few disposable materials as possible, without compromising on accessibility.

-thank you to everyone who has supported us and helped get us closer to opening: every single £1 donated is being put directly into starting up the café. special thanks to:
+thank you to everyone who has supported us and helped us open: every single £1 donated is put directly into the café. special thanks to: